Didiejb/Capstone_Project_1/README.md

    - Arranged the visuals in a logical and visually appealing layout.
    - Used appropriate colors and themes to enhance readability.

-5. **Publish Dashboard:**
-   - Published the Power BI dashboard to the Power BI service for sharing and collaboration.

 ### Recommendations
 **1. Optimize Inventory Management:**